juxor/afaq/markdown/append34.md

 groups.
 As one member put it:

-> _"It was never its aim to act as a leadership or anything of the sort -- to begin with they had no slogans, nor was any line laid down, let alone any adherence to any hierarchical structure . . .
-This is what outside historians ought to grasp once and for all: that neither Durruti, nor Ascaso, nor Garcia Oliver -- to name only the great C.N.T. spokesmen -- issued any watchwords to the 'masses,' let alone delivered any operational plan or conspiratorial scheme to the bulk of the C.N.T. membership."
+> _"It was never its aim to act as a leadership or anything of the sort -- to
+> begin with they had no slogans, nor was any line laid down, let alone any
+> adherence to any hierarchical structure . . .
+This is what outside
+> historians ought to grasp once and for all: that neither Durruti, nor
+> Ascaso, nor Garcia Oliver -- to name only the great C.N.T. spokesmen --
+> issued any watchwords to the 'masses,' let alone delivered any operational
+> plan or conspiratorial scheme to the bulk of the C.N.T. membership."
 >  _

 He stresses that:

-> _"Each F.A.I. group thought and acted as it deemed fit, without bothering about what the others might be thinking or deciding . . . they had no . . . opportunity or jurisdiction . . . to foist a party line upon the grass- roots."_ [Francisco Carrasquer, quoted by Stuart Christie, **We, the Anarchists!**, p.
+> _"Each F.A.I. group thought and acted as it deemed fit, without bothering
+> about what the others might be thinking or deciding . . . they had no . . .
+> opportunity or jurisdiction . . . to foist a party line upon the grass-
+> roots."_ [Francisco Carrasquer, quoted by Stuart Christie, **We, the
+> Anarchists!** , p.
 25 and p.
 28]

 Murray Bookchin paints a similar picture:

 > _"The F.A.I. . . . was more loosely jointed as an organisation than many of
-its admirers and critics seem to recognise.
-It has no bureaucratic apparatus, no membership cards or dues, and no headquarters with paid officials, secretaries, and clerks. . .
-They jealously guarded the autonomy of their affinity groups from the authority of higher organisational bodies-a state of mind hardly conducive to the development of a tightly knit, vanguard organisation. _
+> its admirers and critics seem to recognise.
+It has no bureaucratic
+> apparatus, no membership cards or dues, and no headquarters with paid
+> officials, secretaries, and clerks. . .
+They jealously guarded the autonomy
+> of their affinity groups from the authority of higher organisational
+> bodies-a state of mind hardly conducive to the development of a tightly
+> knit, vanguard organisation._
 >

-> _"The F.A.I., moreover, was not a politically homogeneous organisation which followed a fixed 'line' like the Communists and many Socialists.
-It had no official program by which all faistas could mechanically guide their actions."_ [**The Spanish Anarchists**, p.
+> _"The F.A.I., moreover, was not a politically homogeneous organisation which
+> followed a fixed 'line' like the Communists and many Socialists.
+It had no
+> official program by which all faistas could mechanically guide their
+> actions."_ [ **The Spanish Anarchists** , p.
 224]

 Stuart Christie argues that the decentralised nature of the F.A.I. helped it survive the frequent repression directed against it and the C.N.T:

 > _"The basic units of the F.A.I. were . . . small autonomous affinity groups
-of anarchist militants.
-This cohesive quasi-cellular form of association had evolved, gradually, over the period of time it takes for relationships to be established and for mutual trust to grow.
-The affinity groups consisted, usually, of between three and 10 members bound by ties of friendship, and who shared well defined aims and agreed methods of struggle.
-Once such a group had come into existence it could, if it so wished, solicit affiliation to the F.A.I. . .
-The affinity groups were also highly resistant to police infiltration.
-Even if filtration did occur, or police agents did manage to set up their own 'affinity' groups it would not have been a particularly efficient means of intelligence gathering; the atomic structure of the F.A.I. meant there was no central body to provide an overview of the movement as a whole."_
-[**We, the Anarchists!**, p.
+> of anarchist militants.
+This cohesive quasi-cellular form of association had
+> evolved, gradually, over the period of time it takes for relationships to be
+> established and for mutual trust to grow.
+The affinity groups consisted,
+> usually, of between three and 10 members bound by ties of friendship, and
+> who shared well defined aims and agreed methods of struggle.
+Once such a
+> group had come into existence it could, if it so wished, solicit affiliation
+> to the F.A.I. . .
+The affinity groups were also highly resistant to police
+> infiltration.
+Even if filtration did occur, or police agents did manage to
+> set up their own 'affinity' groups it would not have been a particularly
+> efficient means of intelligence gathering; the atomic structure of the
+> F.A.I. meant there was no central body to provide an overview of the
+> movement as a whole."_ [ **We, the Anarchists!** , p.
 28]

 He stresses its decentralised nature:

-> _"Above all, it was not a representative body and involved **no** delegation of power either within the affinity groups or in the regional or national administrative bodies to empower those bodies to make decisions on behalf of the collectivity.
-Drawing on many years of revolutionary experience the F.A.I. was firmly rooted in federal principles and structured in such a way that its co-ordinating function did not deprive its constituent members of their autonomous power. . . .
-In situations where it was necessary for delegates to take decisions, e.g. at plenary meetings during times of crisis or clandestinity, those decisions were required to be ratified by the whole membership who, in effect, constituted the administration. . .
-The groups in a city or town constituted a Local Federation while the rural groups, combined, formed a District Federation.
-These were administered by a secretariat and a committee composed of one mandated delegate from each affinity group.
-The Local and District Federations were obliged to convene regular assemblies of all groups in its area. . .
-Local and District Federations constituted a Regional Federation.
-These, in turn, were co-ordinated by a Peninsular Committee.
-None of these committees, local, district, regional or national, could be described as having a bureaucratic apparatus.
+> _"Above all, it was not a representative body and involved **no** delegation
+> of power either within the affinity groups or in the regional or national
+> administrative bodies to empower those bodies to make decisions on behalf of
+> the collectivity.
+Drawing on many years of revolutionary experience the
+> F.A.I. was firmly rooted in federal principles and structured in such a way
+> that its co-ordinating function did not deprive its constituent members of
+> their autonomous power. . . .
+In situations where it was necessary for
+> delegates to take decisions, e.g. at plenary meetings during times of crisis
+> or clandestinity, those decisions were required to be ratified by the whole
+> membership who, in effect, constituted the administration. . .
+The groups in
+> a city or town constituted a Local Federation while the rural groups,
+> combined, formed a District Federation.
+These were administered by a
+> secretariat and a committee composed of one mandated delegate from each
+> affinity group.
+The Local and District Federations were obliged to convene
+> regular assemblies of all groups in its area. . .
+Local and District
+> Federations constituted a Regional Federation.
+These, in turn, were co-
+> ordinated by a Peninsular Committee.
+None of these committees, local,
+> district, regional or national, could be described as having a bureaucratic
+> apparatus.
 Nor did they wield executive power of any description.
+Their
-Their function was purely administrative."_ [**Op.
-Cit.**, pp. 29-30]
+> function was purely administrative."_ [ **Op.
+Cit.** , pp. 29-30]

 Therefore, the claim that the F.A.I. was a centralised organisation is simply false.
 Rather it was a federation of autonomous groups, as can be seen (see